 Get $25 Off Ting Devices or Service!
 I want to spread the awesomeness of Ting because I think it’s a great service.
 Therefore I am providing this referral link which will get you $25 off either Ting service or a device purchased from Ting.
-In full disclosure, I also get a credit to my account, which helps to run this blog.

-What Is Ting?
+What is Ting?

 Ting is a cool cell phone provider that came into existence in 2012, backed by Tucows.
 Ting is what’s called an MVNO, a Mobile Virtual Network Operator, which is just a fancy way to say that a phone on Ting uses Sprint’s network, but Ting sets it’s own prices for users.